E-Gilley/Mint-Classics-Analysis/README.md

 ## Part 1: Exploring the Data

+**Key Takeaways**:
-**Key takeaway**: The data was collected over a 29 month period from 2003 to 2005.
-The company has four different warehouses with 110 unique products that are spread over 7 different product lines.
+- The data was collected over a 29 month period from 2003 to 2005.
+- The company has four different warehouses with 110 unique products that are spread over 7 different product lines.
+- There are 7 different offices, housing 23 total employees.
+- The company has shipped to 21 different countries.

 ### Query 1-2: Date and Products